HookyQR/VSCodeBeautify/README.md

 You can contol which file types, extensions, or specific file names should be beautified with the `beautify.language` setting.

-_Note:_ This used to be controlled by the `beautify.*Files` settings.
-If you still have those settings in your configuration, you'll be told that they're deprecated.
-Note that you may have to fix your global and project settings before the notification stops.

 ```javascript
 {
   "beautify.language": {